 Welcome!

-I’m a postdoctoral scholar in the Laboratory of Prof. Ran Blekhman at the University of Chicago, where I study microbial transmission in human and wild baboon populations through metagenomic and genomic approaches.
-I am interested in studying how commensal as well as pathogenic bacteria spread and persist in individuals that are in close social contact, like a mother with her infant or members of a family group.
+I’m a postdoctoral scholar in the Laboratory of Prof. Ran Blekhman at the University of Chicago, where I study microbial transmission through metagenomic and genomic approaches.
+I am interested in studying how commensal as well as pathogenic bacteria spread and persist in individuals that are in close social contact.
 In particular, my current projects are focused on:

 -